- New principles of best practice in clinical audit (HQIP, Radcliffe Publishing, 2011)

 It's close to midnight

 It’s close to midnight and something evil is lurking in the dark.
-No, this blog is not a homage to Miachael Jackson’s ‘Thriller.
-Rather, it is setting the scene for a resident doctor who has just finished her late 3pm-11pm shift in the medical assessment unit at the acute hospital.
+No, this blog is not a homage to Michael Jackson’s ‘Thriller’ song.
+Rather, it is setting the scene for a resident doctor who has just finished her late 3pm-11pm shift in the medical assessment unit .
 She is now sitting quietly in a back-room office trying to finish the last batch of data collection for her clinical audit.
 The prospect of going through another pile of medical notes is daunting.
 The day shift was busy - tiring to be honest - and there was little chance to do this ‘audit stuff’ during the working day.
-She also knows she will be rotating to her new gastroenterology department in a few days.
+She knows she will rotate soon to her new gastroenterology department in a few days.

-She reflects on how she first go involved in the clinical audit.
-It all felt a bit random and unplanned, the day-time medical consultant a few weeks ago was frustrated at the lack of clinical documentation in the medical clerking booklet.
-He suggested that she should do an audit to help her e-portfolio.
-“Why don’t you do an audit to find out how bad it is…” sounded a good idea at the time.
-She had quickly found some clinical standard on Google to benchmark the audit against.
-Further thoughts crossed her mind, perhaps it would have been better if she registered the audit.
-She wished she had some guidance on how to do audits and a clinical mentor to support her.
-Who was going to review this audit when she had have moved on?
+She reflects on how she first got involved in the clinical audit.
+It all felt a bit random and unplanned.
+The day-time medical consultant was frustrated at the lack of clinical documentation in the medical clerking booklet.
+He suggested to do an audit to help her e-portfolio.
+“Why don’t you find out how bad it is…” She had quickly found some clinical standards on Google to benchmark the audit against.
+Further thoughts crossed her mind.
+Perhaps it would have been better if she registered the audit?
+Who was going to review this audit when she moves on?
 Is someone doing a similar audit elsewhere in the hospital?
 Does this audit count as QI?
+Was the audit enough to evidence her commitment to quality and safety?
 It all felt disjointed.
+She wished she had some guidance on how to do audits and a clinical mentor to support her.

-This fictional account highlights some the issues that could arise when clinical audit is not supported properly.
-Resident doctors and other clinicians often cite a lack of understanding of clinical audit processes, clinical work pressures, time constraints to collect data, and lack of mentorship/organisation support.
-All of these could contribute to clinicians feeling stressed and burnt out.
+This fictional account highlights some of the issues that can arise when clinical audit is not supported properly.
+Resident doctors and other clinicians often cite a lack of understanding of clinical audit processes, clinical work pressure challenges, time constraints to collect data, and lack of mentorship/organisation support.
+All of which can contribute to clinicians feeling stressed and burnt out.

-In the rest of this blog, I will explore some of these areas and some potential strategies to resolve them.
+In the rest of this blog, I will explore these areas further and suggest potential strategies to resolve them.

 The Clinical Audit and Quality Improvement (QI) - dancing partners?

 The interplay between clinical audit and QI remains a grey area to many clinicians.
-They have been described together often as ‘dancing partners’.
-To explore their relationship further, let us start with a few definitions.
+They have been described as ‘dancing partners’.
+To explore their relationship further, let us start with a definition of each.

-Both definitions sound reasonable.
-But they have areas of overlap.
+Both definitions are reasonable but they highlight potential areas of overlap.
 Audit can be described as a tool under the big umbrella of Quality Improvement.
 Conversely (and sometimes confusingly), modern definitions of a clinical audit cycle have QI methodology within it.

 How do acute hospitals trusts integrate QI and clinical audit as part of a Quality Management System?